 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Elevate your Thanksgiving meal this holiday season by combining pumpkin pie and the silky texture of cheesecake to get this creamy Pumpkin Cheesecake Recipe!
+Elevate your Thanksgiving meal this holiday season by combining Pumpkin Pie and the silky texture of a classic New York Cheesecake to get this creamy Pumpkin Cheesecake Recipe!
 Smooth, tangy, and creamy, it’s one of the best desserts you can make this Fall.

 How to Make Pumpkin Cheesecake

-Cheesecake is a labor of love!
-While the ingredients list is filled with really common things you probably already have on hand, it takes some time to make!
-But, of course you make this well in advance of Thanksgiving and keep it in the fridge until you’re ready to serve.
+Any Cheesecake is a labor of love!
+While the ingredients list is filled with really common things that are readily available, it takes some time to make!
+But, of course, you make this well in advance of Thanksgiving and keep it in the fridge until you’re ready to serve.
 Storage directions are listed below.

-In a medium bowl, stir graham cracker crumbs with melted butter and sugar until moist.
-Press into the bottom and up the sides of a 9-inch springform pan.
-Bake 10 minutes.
+In a medium-sized bowl, stir graham cracker crumbs together with sugar and melted butter until well incorporated and the mixture looks like damp sand.
+Using the bottom of a measuring cup, press crust into the bottom and halfway up the sides of a 9-inch springform pan.
+Bake 7 minutes at 350 degrees F.